 PhD candidates are hired for four years and post docs are hired for three years.
 The PhD candidates will attend PhD programs at UiO.
 The appointment includes competence-giving compulsory work limited to 25 % of the position for PhD candidates and 10 % of the position for post docs.
 This time should be dedicated to career development, and the host departments are required to fill individual career development plans with relevant tasks according to the principles decided by the University Board (see Standarder for UiOs karrierestøtte til forskere i tidlig karrierefase).
 Outreach work or other tasks assigned by UiO:Life Science can be included in the plans.

 Reviewers will be asked to evaluate and score, on a scale from 1 to 10, the quality of each application and research team, with multiple questions sorted into three categories Research, Impact and implementation and Responsible research and innovation (RRI).
 Experts will only evaluate research, and will be asked to give qualitative statements, i.e. not grades.

 Phase 1 - proposal

 Phase 2 - full application

-The application, including all attachments, must be submitted in English.
+The application, including all documents, must be submitted in English.
+Link to application form

-The project description (max 10 pages) must be written using a designated template (available after 26 March 2021).
+The project description (max 10 pages) must be written using the designated template.